PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-13 18:57:55
+Last updated: 2024-04-13 18:58:29
-Random Quote: The Lion does not concern itself with the opinions of sheep.  -  Tywin Lannister
+Random Quote: People come into our lives exactly when they should. - Nina Locke